 This is probably a cost-cutting measure and, in a sense, seems reasonable, since we doubt wireless charging is a heavily used feature, but it would be nice to have.

-- Next year we'll also get the Samsung Galaxy S10
+- Check out our thoughts on the Samsung Galaxy S10